 The BLM oversees roughly 245 million acres of public land in 12 western states and 700 million acres of sub-surface mineral estate.
 BLM lands are used for multiple purposes, including mining leases, energy development, livestock grazing and recreation.
 The Forest Service oversees 193 million acres of land in 44 states, and these lands are also used for multiple purposes, including livestock grazing, logging and recreation.

-The BLM authorizes livestock grazing on virtually all BLM land in the lower 48 states, or 157 million of the 245 million total acres.
-By contrast, wild horses are restricted to just 26.6 million acres, --just 11 percent of BLM lands.
-Horses share that small fraction of BLM land with livestock, and the agency routinely allocates the majoirty of forage in designated wild horse Herd Management Areas to livestock, not wild horses.
+The BLM authorizes livestock grazing on virtually all BLM land in the lower 48 states, or 155 million of the 245 million total acres.
+By contrast, wild horses are restricted to just 26.9 million acres, --just 11 percent of BLM lands.
+Horses share that small fraction of BLM land with livestock, and the agency routinely allocates the majority of forage in designated wild horse Herd Management Areas to livestock, not wild horses.

-Ranchers pay $1.35 per Animal Unit Month (AUM) to graze their livestock on BLM and Forest Service lands.
+Ranchers pay $1.69 per Animal Unit Month (AUM) to graze their livestock on BLM and Forest Service lands.
 (An AUM is the amount of forage necessary to sustain 1 cow/calf pair, 1 horse or 5 sheep for a month.)
-The fee is the lowest allowable under law and is about 1/16th of market rate, thanks to our tax subsidies.
+The 2014 AUM fee was $1.35, the lowest allowable under law.
+These fees are about 1/16th of market rate, thanks to our tax subsidies.
 (The average monthly lease rate for grazing on private lands in 11 western states in 2011 was $16.80 per head, according to the Congressional Research Service.)

 BLM issues 17,869 permits to run livestock, authorizing a maximum of 12.5 million AUMs.
 The Forest Service issues 6,289 permits to livestock operators, authorizing a maximum of 8.5 million AUMs.
 That's a combined total of more than 24,158 permits and 21 million AUMs -- an equivalent of 1,750,000 cows or 8,750,000 sheep!